The Minu is a new lightweight compact stroller from UPPAbaby. It’s designed for on-the-go parents who like to run errands and travel.

 For comparison, the Yoyo+ Plus model is only 7″L x 17″W x 20″H (allowed as a carry-on on all airlines).
 There is a carry handle and also a shoulder strap so you can just throw it over your shoulder and go.

 You can convert it into a travel system with Mesa, Moxi-Cosi, Nuna, and Cybex car seats.
 BTW, all these car seats are on my top 10 best and safest car seats.

 There is a birth kit (sold separately) that you can use from birth.
 You will need to remove your seat and replace it with the kit.
 It’s similar to a carrycot, but has a soft shell and sides.

 There is a nice size canopy with a pop-out sunvisor that provides plenty of shade.
 The cover easily zips on and off.
 Inside you will find a soft mattress and a 5-point harness for added safety.
 I really like that you can fold the stroller with the kit attached.

 Here is a video overview of the Uppababy Minu.

 Stroller weight: 14.5 lbs

 Overall width: 20.5″

-UPPAbaby has 2-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+UPPAbaby has a 2-year warranty from the original date of purchase and you have to be the original owner.

 UPPAbaby Minu is available in four colors: Denny, Jake, Jordan, and Ryan.